MPCORB database: its properties and use in Guide and Charon

 ftp://byte-o-matic.net/pub/mpcorb

-On all these sites, the MPC provides the main database in two forms: as MPCORBCR.DAT and MPCORB.DAT.
-Both contain exactly the same data, but the former is in PC format (with a carriage return/line feed at the end of every line of data), the latter in Unix format (a line feed but no CR at the end of each line).
-Guide and Charon will recognize either file.
-MPC also makes both files available in .ZIP format, reducing the download size considerably.
+Before their Web site was hacked in February 2010, MPC provided the main database in two forms: as mpcorbcr.dat and mpcorb.dat.
+Now, only the latter is available.
+Both contained exactly the same data, but the former was in PC format (with a carriage return/line feed at the end of every line of data), the latter in Unix format (a line feed but no CR at the end of each line).
+Guide and Charon and some other software will recognize either file. mpcorb.txt is available in .ZIP format, reducing the download size considerably, to about 30 MBytes.
 The files are updated daily.

 Some people have run into troubles in accessing this data from the MPC site.
 If you're one of them, click here.
 (It's hoped that the mirror sites will reduce this trouble.)

-To use the datasets in Guide, move either .DAT file into the Guide directory.
-The Extras menu in Guide has an option, "Use MPCORB", shut off by default.
-(If it is grayed out, it means that Guide can't find either .DAT file.)
-When you use the toggle, Guide will swap to use of MPCORB data.
+Use of mpcorb.dat in Guide: To use the datasets in Guide, move either the mpcorb.dat or mpcorbcr.dat file into the Guide directory.
+The Extras menu in Guide has an option, "Use mpcorb", shut off by default.
+(If it is grayed out, it means that Guide can't find either .dat file.)
+When you use the toggle, Guide will swap to use of mpcorb data.

-There are a few disadvantages to use of MPCORB.
+There are a few disadvantages to use of mpcorb .
 The data exists at only one epoch, always within 100 days of the present.
 If you try to compute positions far away from that epoch, the quality of the results will gradually deteriorate.
 The Guide CD provides orbital elements at 50-day intervals over a span of several decades, so the epoch of the data is never off by more than 25 days.
-Thus, for objects that were well-determined in the original Guide data, MPCORB positions will be less accurate.
-It's best to avoid MPCORB, for example, in computing asteroid occultations, which always involve well-determined objects.
-(In defense of MPC, I should point out that if Guide had a built-in orbital integrator, this problem would go away and MPC would be more accurate in all cases.)
+Thus, for objects that were well-determined in the original Guide data, mpcorb positions will be less accurate.
+It's best to avoid mpcorb , for example, in computing asteroid occultations, which always involve well-determined objects.
+(This is in no way MPC's fault, though.
+If Guide had a built-in orbital integrator, this problem would go away and MPC would be more accurate in all cases.)

-Also, use of MPCORB can be slow.
-Each time you switch to a new (UT) day, Guide has to compute some basic data as to where the asteroid will be over the duration of that day.
+Also, be warned that use of mpcorb in Guide can be slow.
+Each time you go outside a particular 50-day span, Guide has to compute some basic data as to where the asteroid will be over that time span. day.
 This speeds up subsequent drawing, since it enables Guide to discard about 99% of the asteroids as "off-screen" for a given chunk of sky.
-But, at least when you change Guide's date/time to a new day, there will be a delay while the recomputing is done.
-(On my 200 MHz Pentium, the delay is about six seconds.)
+But, at least when you change Guide's date/time to go outside the current span, there will be a delay of some seconds while the recomputing is done.

 The simplest way around these issues is to use a mirror site instead of the MPC one.
 If you're really gung-ho about use of the MPC site, then here are the two things to check: